programmedmeme/HelloWorld25-Project/README.md

 ## Instructions

-Enter your mood—feelings, general happenings, or simply things you are looking forward to.
+Enter your mood—feelings, general happenings, or simply things that you are looking forward to.
 We will then process that information and give you a non-alcoholic drink that fits your situation, along with a recipe to follow along.

 ## API's